-Why do our emotions impact on our relationship with food?
+Why our emotions have a direct impact on our relationship with food

 As children you were most likely told what to eat and how to eat it.
 Depending on your family culture, you may have been made to eat everything given to you without questioning or rejecting it.
 At around the age of two a toddler begins to learn that they are independent and separate from their parents with a will of their own.

 Mealtimes for a child can be a time of warmth, love and family togetherness or a battleground for arguments and control.
-If the child lives in a controlling or strict environment where the adult rules have to be followed, the child learns to either succumb and obey or resist and fight.
-Controlling what they eat and excrete are the only two areas a toddler is able to exert control over what happens to them.
+If the child lives in a controlling or strict environment where the adult rules must be followed, the child learns to either succumb and obey or resist and fight.
+Controlling what they eat and excrete are the only two areas a toddler can exert control over what happens to them.
 These early experiences are embedded in our sub-conscious and carried with us into adulthood, impacting our health and relationships.

 Mental and emotional turmoil does not go away, no matter how hard you try to hide it, deny it or ignore it.
 You store it in your body and it leeks out, manifesting itself in a variety of ways, one of which is through food.
 Although you may have all the skills, knowledge and desire to eat a healthy, balanced diet, the psychological issues stored in your subconscious impact you and manifest in your behaviour towards food, which may have a detrimental affect on your relationships.